Limburan/Limburan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a zoologist specialising in bioacoustics, behavioural ecology and conservation.
 I've worked on different animal taxa, including crocodilians, birds and primates in a variety of locations such as forests, wetlands and deserts.
-My main research interests focus on animal communication.
-I use bioacoustic monitoring tools to answer questions related to behavioural ecology, and in conservation of both disturbed and undisturbed habitats.
+My main research interests focus on animal communication, species and biodiversity monitoring, interspecific competition, niche partitioning, and conservation of both disturbed and undisturbed habitats.
 {style="text-align: justify;"}